FunnyRabbitIsAHabbit/Ping-pong/Description.md

 # Project

 This is something I call a ping-pong game.
-Made it for my University Programming course's project.
+Made it for my university's programming course's project.